The Best of Current Affairs

 A closer look at the economics of Black pop culture reveals that most Black creators (outside music) come from middle-to-upper middle class backgrounds, while the Black poor are written about but…

-Current Affairs on Republicans
+Current Affairs on Society

 Make Billionaires Republicans Again ❧ Current Affairs